20squares/manifold-finance/manifold-hedger/README.md

 #### Stochasticity

-Our models are Bayesian by default, meaning that they allow for reasoning in probabilitic terms.
+Our models are Bayesian by default, meaning that they allow for reasoning in probabilistic terms.

 Practically, this is obtained by relying on the [Haskell Stochastic Package](https://hackage.haskell.org/package/stochastic), which employs monadic techniques.